President's Campus Safety Initiative

-To advance part of our unfinished work, we need to examine our public safety and policing.
-To advance that mission, the University retained CL Alexander Consulting, led by Dr. Cedric Alexander, an expert in law enforcement with over 40 years in public safety, to help facilitate conversations with our Twin Cities campus community, to help us determine where we are strong and where we fall short, and to provide any recommendations that can help bridge any divide between the University of Minnesota Police Department’s (UMPD) values and practices and our campus community’s values and experiences.
+To advance our public safety and policing, the University retained CL Alexander Consulting, led by Dr. Cedric Alexander, an expert in law enforcement with over 40 years in public safety, to help facilitate conversations with our Twin Cities campus community, to help us determine where we are strong and where we fall short.

 Beginning in September 2020, Dr. Alexander and his team facilitated conversations with more than 200 individuals, including students, faculty, staff, parents, alumni, and members of the U of M’s public safety team, representing more than 30 organizations across campus.
 In addition, Dr. Alexander received online and written submissions, reviewed traditional and social media, and examined UMPD practices and training.

-President Gabel created the MSafe Implementation Committee to fulfill this charge.
-As written in her invitation to Committee members, the Team was diverse and representative of our unique campus community, included subject matter expertise, incorporated University governance, and leveraged the perspectives of key stakeholders and community partners.
-The MSafe Implementation Committee is advisory to the President, tasked to review Dr. Alexander’s report and provide recommendations to President Gabel, Senior Vice President for Finance and Operations Myron Frans, University of Minnesota Police Department (UMPD) Chief Matt Clark, and the University Senate’s newly formed Campus Safety Committee.
+To more closely examine and implement Alexander’s recommendations, President Gabel created the MSafe Implementation Committee, as recommended by Alexander.
+President Gabel charged the committee to review Alexander’s report and provide recommendations to President Gabel, Senior Vice President for Finance and Operations Myron Frans, University of Minnesota Police Department (UMPD) Chief Matt Clark, and the University Senate’s newly formed Campus Safety Committee.

-As directed, the MSafe Implementation Team completed this work by the end of December 2021 and presented the report to the Board of Regents in February 2022.
-The report submitted is the product of 1,305 hours of thoughtful work devoted by the MSafe Committee members and co-chairs to fulfilling this charge.
+As directed, the MSafe Implementation Team completed this work by the end of December 2021 and presented its report to the Board of Regents in February 2022.
+The report submitted is the product of 1,305 hours of thoughtful work devoted by the MSafe Committee members and co-chairs.